 I am a design anthropologist working at the intersection of design, social anthropology, the environmental humanities, and the arts.
-As Lecturer in Design Ecologies in the School of Design at ECA, I teach on the postgraduate Design for Change Programme and also as part of the Design and Screen Cultures (formerly known as Context) team within the School.
+As Lecturer in Design Ecologies in the School of Design at ECA, I principally teach on the postgraduate one-year Design for Change Masters Programme and also as part of the Design and Screen Cultures (formerly known as Context) team within the School.

 Trained as a social anthropologist at Goldsmiths College, London and the University of Aberdeen, I research environmental design, building and dwelling in interdisciplinary and creative ways.
 Before taking up the position of Lecturer in September 2016 here at ECA, I was Research Fellow in the Department of Anthropology at the University of Aberdeen (2013-16), working on the ERC-funded research project Knowing From the Inside: Anthropology, Art, Architecture and Design (PI Prof. Tim Ingold).
 I remained affiliated to this research project and team, as an Honorary Research Fellow, until its completion in 2018.